 With both my children in various age groups they have to know I am always there.
 Each child is going to express themselves in getting their concerns heard and points across.
-These special moments are equally important because your kids need to know you are their for them.
+These special moments are equally important because your kids need to know you are there for them.
 Give them your time and attention you might actually learn a piece of what is going on in their little worlds.

-Know who your child’s friends are- This is more than you speaking to the child but you also need to get to know their families.
-Learning about this individual and where he or she may come from can clue you in as what influences they may have with your child.
-If your child is normally a quiet individual and all of a sudden they become different this is a concern of something thing happening within their friendship.
-This will cause for you to pay attention more.
+This is more than you just speaking to your child’s friend, but you also need to get to know their families as well.
+Learning about this individual and where he or she may come from can clue you in as to what influences your child may pick up.
+If your child is normally a quiet individual and all of a sudden they become different, this could be a concern of something thing happening within their friendship.
+This will cause you to pay attention more.

-Encourage your kids to make friends with common interest– Its great to have friends to like each and everything you like but it is also nice to have friend that like different things too.
-Making friends is hard but easier when they all have a common goal.
-If they are in an activity doing something productive it’s a less chance they will get in to trouble.
+It’s great to have friends who like each and everything you do But it is great to encourage your children it is also nice to have friends that like different things too.
+Making friends is hard, but easier when they all have a common goal.
+If they are in an activity doing something productive it’s a less chance they will get into trouble.

-Teach your child how to see in to people- My grandmother used to say, ” a friend is nothing but a dollar in your pocket.
+My grandmother used to say, ” a friend is nothing but a dollar in your pocket.
 If you have dollars you will always have friends.”
-Today this can been see as a loaded statement.
-To a child if they have things they will have friends or if they have nothing they will have no friends.
-As much as I respected the ways my grandmother taught me this can not apply fully if you want your kids to see if a person is truly their friend or not.
-Teaching them they have to listen and be open but also learn not to be impulsive or get caught in a sitituation is what will help your child navigate through this moment.
+Today this can be seen as a loaded statement.
+To a child, if they have things they will believe they will always have friends.
+Or the opposite, if they have nothing they will have no friends.
+As much as I respected the ways my grandmother taught me, this can not apply fully to how kids think of making friends today.
+You want to teach your kids better ways to see if a person is truly their friend or not.
+Teaching them that they have to listen and be open, but also learn not to be impulsive or get caught in a situation is what will help your child navigate through moments like this.

 All these tips are ones I should have used in my recent relationships.
 It’s one of those things you do live and learn.
 What I have learned from these relationships is, that in order to protect my children from getting into further unhealthy relationships is to incorporate these tips into my personal relationships so they can model healthy ones themselves.